piscolomo/garfio/README.md

 Usage
 -----

-Once you have extend Garfio, define your before and after callbacks in the `set_hook` method, your callbacks recognize method sending his names as symbols
+Once you have extend Garfio, you can define your before and after callbacks in the `set_hook` method, your callback recognize the method sending his name as symbol

 ```ruby
 class User